amzn/amazon-pay-api-sdk-java/README.md

 import java.nio.file.Paths;
 ```

 You will need your public key id and the file path to your private key
+Environment.SANDBOX (for Sandbox Mode)
+Environment.LIVE (for Production Mode)

 ```java
 PayConfiguration payConfiguration = null;